enonic-playground/esbuild-plugin-copy-with-hash/README.md

 Default: `true`

-When addHashesToFileNames is set to false, the contenthash is not added to the filenames, but the manifest file will still contain the content hashes.
+Whether or not to add the content hashes to the filenames.

-This is useful when copying files to the assets folder in Enonic XP and "double" hosting them as static assets under another virtual path, for example _static.
+This option does NOT affect the content of the manifest file.

 ### `options?.context`